 Everyone seems to quote this wrong.
 As much as I enjoy the mini series Jesus of Nazareth from the 1970s, it gets this wrong.
 And, I have quoted it wrong a few times myself.
 He did not say, "Inasmuch as ye have done it unto the least of these my brethren, ye have done it unto me."
 No, what he said was, "Inasmuch as ye have done it unto one of the least of these my brethren, ye have done it unto me."
 Do you see the difference?

 The rich man did his bit for mankind, but not for Lazarus!

 The love of God does not hide behind mankind, but rather the love of God, in the heart of a true Christian, sees the one.
 Do you see your brother?
 Your sister?
 Your neighbor?
 It is your neighbor you are to love as yourself, not a big impersonal mankind.
 This is why gestures do not impress God.
-It takes a lot more to love your neighbor than it does to love mankind.
+It takes a lot more grace to love your neighbor than it does to love mankind.
 Anyone can love mankind.
 Do you love your neighbor?
 Is Lazarus, with his unsightly sores, welcome at your table?